Create and manage Reporting Services reports

 To use Report Designer, you must have Visual Studio and SQL Server Business Intelligence Development Studio.

-To learn more about how to work with authoring tool, see these articles:
+To learn more about how to work with the authoring tool, see these articles:

 Q & A